geocoders/geocoder-tester/README.md

     py.test --compare-report path/to/report.log

-Note: in compare mode, only new failures will appear as "FAILED" and their traceback will be rendered; already known failures will appear as "XFAILED" and in yellow instead of red.
+Note: in compare mode, only new failures will appear as "FAILED" and their traceback will be rendered; already known failures will appear as "xfail" and in yellow instead of red.